rusuot/Official_QHO640_Students_Time_Management_App/README.md

 > Note: `There are two approaches: either the Firebase data that I tried to include in GIT is used, or Firebase details needs to be updated with your personal`
 > Note: `For using my files for Firebase, after you unzip the code downloaded, please update firebase folder name with prefix "." as of course it's a hidden folder and I was needed to rename it to be able to upload this to GIT.
-So, instead of "firebase" folder please rename it into:".firebase" in Visual Code`
+So, instead of "firebase" folder please rename it into:".firebase" in Visual Code` Hidden files that I wasn't able to upload and needs renaming:
+> "firebase" folder please rename it into:".firebase" in Visual Code
+> "env.dev" file from root, please rename it into:".env.dev" in Visual Code
+> "firebaserc" folder please rename it into:".firebaserc" in Visual Code

 Steps to follow for project installation:
 1. Download the zip from GIT link: (need node.js)